e1-m/dispytch/docs/docs/concepts/emitter.md

 ## ✅ Why do I need it?

-* **Separation of concerns:** Your app’s business logic shouldn’t wrestle with raw message brokers. `EventEmitter` abstracts away the gritty details of RabbitMQ, Kafka, or whatever is under the hood, so you can focus on events—not infrastructure.
+* **Separation of concerns:** Your app’s business logic shouldn’t wrestle with raw message brokers. `EventEmitter` abstracts away the gritty details of RabbitMQ, Kafka, or whatever it is under the hood, so you can focus on events—not infrastructure.

 * **Consistency & safety:** Typed events with `EventBase` ensure your payloads are validated and predictable.
-No more guessing the shape of your data or fumbling with manual serialization.

-* **Plug & play with multiple backends:** Whether you’re team Kafka or RabbitMQ (or both), `EventEmitter` lets you switch between or postpone backend decisions with less overhead.
+* **Plug & play with multiple backends:** Whether you want to use Kafka or RabbitMQ, `EventEmitter` lets you switch between or postpone backend decisions with substantially less overhead.

 * **Testability:** Emitting an event is just calling a method on an object you can mock or swap out—making your code easier to test and reason about.